Peer Guide Program

 How It Works

-Peer Guides are upper-year students who have already experienced the transition to University life.
+Peer Guides are upper-year (undergraduate and graduate) students who have already experienced the transition to University life.
 Peer Guides help international students get settled and adjusted by:

 - emailing you before you arrive to see if you have questions